Auto Attach

 Caveats:

 1. The quantity the guest will need is not considered, we only attempt to get a pool available.
 Usually the guest just needs one.
-But with issues like one sub-pool per stack, trying to add more entitlements becomes noticably more difficult.
+But with issues like one sub-pool per stack, trying to add more entitlements becomes noticeably more difficult.

 Pool Priority Algorithm